theraulpareja/branch-protector/README.md

 flask run
 ```

-Go to section "Setup webhook in your GitHub organization" to setup GitHub side
+* Go to section "Setup webhook in your GitHub organization" to setup GitHub webhook to call branch-protector URL.
+* Please check the docs in `tests/how-to-test.md` file for information in regards testing.

 ## Setup webhook in your GitHub organization